 Oliver Ayres (he/him) is a multi-award winning disabled trans theatremaker, actor and director living and working between Naarm and Eora.
 Graduating with a BFA in Theatre from VCA, he has performed and presented work nationally and internationally.

 In 2023 Oliver debuted with his one-on-one experimental piece ‘I’m Ready To Talk Now’ at Melbourne Fringe.
 During this run he sold out the season, received glowing reviews and was nominated for Best Experimental Work.
-‘I’m Ready To Talk Now’ was further developed with funding from FUSE Festival and has gone on to win ‘Best Experimental Work’ with a nomination for ‘Best Work by an Emerging Artist’.
+‘I’m Ready To Talk Now’ was further developed with funding from FUSE Festival and has gone on to win ‘Best Experimental Work’ with a nomination for ‘Best Work by an Emerging Artist’, and most recently had a sell-out season at the Traverse Theatre in Edinburgh.

 In 2024 he was also the inaugural recipient of the Creative Access Mentorship with Brand X, as part of his Performing Arts Residency in Sydney to develop the new work ‘No Seasons’.
-‘No Seasons’ will premiere in Melbourne in 2025.
+‘No Seasons’ premiered in Melbourne in 2025 and will tour nationally and internationally in 2026/27.

 Oliver's practice is strongly informed by his identity as a member of the queer, trans, and disabled communities.
 His goals as an artist are to uplift often unheard voices and create work that furthers their representation in the public eye.